wanteatfruit/wanteatfruit/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a Scheme interpreter
+- 🔭 I’m currently working on software component analysis (SCA).

 ### Some SUSTech course materials